 Applicability.

+This Governing Document amends and entirely restates the governing document originally approved by the City for the Districts.
 This Governing Document is not intended to and does not create any rights in favor of any party other than the City.
 The failure of the District to comply with any terms or conditions of this Governing Document shall not relieve any property owner of an obligation to pay taxes, fees other charges that are adopted or imposed by the District.

 DEFINITIONS